dinofizz/carbalert/README.md

 * [Docker](https://store.docker.com/search?type=edition&offering=community)
 * [Docker Compose](https://docs.docker.com/compose/install/)

-### .env file for Docker Compose

 The `docker-compose.yml` file requires certain environment variables to be present for deployment.
 I use a `.env` file for managing the environment variables.
+This file is stored in the project root folder (in the same place as the `docker-compose.yml` file).

 Here is an example of my `.env` file: